 This bill authorizes specified California corporations to hold fully remote shareholder meetings at the discretion of the board of directors unless the corporation's articles of incorporation or bylaws expressly prohibit such meetings.
+Remote meetings conducted under this bill must be conducted through audiovisual means that provide a live feed to shareholders, and the corporation must provide means through which shareholders can participate in the meeting and record votes.

 The bill's provisions will sunset on January 1, 2026.

-This bill adds to existing law that already authorizes hybrid shareholder meetings, wherein the directors must appear physically and shareholders can opt to appear inperson or through remote means.6 The difference is, under the hybrid model the choice to appear in person or remotely lies with the shareholders; this bill gives the authority to the directors, allowing them to side-step in-person contact with shareholders entirely.
+This measure would add to existing law that already authorizes hybrid shareholder meetings, wherein the directors must appear physically and shareholders can opt to appear in-person or through remote means.6 The difference is, under the hybrid model the choice to appear in person or remotely lies with the shareholders; this bill gives the authority to the directors, allowing them to side-step in-person contact with shareholders entirely.
 As currently in print, the bill allows a corporation to proceed via an audio-only (generally telephonic) means, which is consistent with current law allowing an audio-only remote option when it is (1) in addition to an in-person option or (2) with the consent of all the shareholders.
 Part 4 of this analysis contains proposed amendments to require fully remote meetings to be conducted through audiovisual means when the directors opt for a remote-only meeting so as to provide greater transparency and accountability at annual shareholder meetings.
+The amendments would continue to allow an audio-only option if there is also an in-person option or if all of the shareholders consent.